MoSE: Skill-by-Skill Mixture-of-Experts Learning for Embodied Autonomous Machines: Method

-Based on the skill definition, we randomly sample a subset of data from the target dataset and annotate them with corresponding skills.
-Depending on the data characteristics, we employ both rule-based and VLM-based (e.g.\ GPT) annotation methods (c.f.\ Fig.~\ref{fig:Figure-4} Stage-2).
+Based on the defined skills, we sample a subset of data from the target dataset and annotate each instance with its corresponding skill.
+Depending on the data characteristics, we apply either rule-based or VLM-based (e.g., GPT) annotation methods, as shown in Fig.~\ref{fig:Figure-4} Stage 2.

-For relatively structured questions and general scenarios, we use a rule-based approach for annotation.
-These rules further divide different steps into specific skills, such as whether the question focuses on the entire image or a specific region.
-This method offers several advantages: it is more cost-effective, provides higher accuracy, and enables large-scale annotation at minimal expense.
+For structured tasks and general scenarios, we adopt rule-based annotation.
+These rules map data to specific skills—for instance, distinguishing whether a question targets the full image or a specific region.
+This approach is cost-effective, yields high accuracy, and supports large-scale annotation with minimal manual effort.

-For cases where rule-based methods fail to provide reliable annotations, we utilize GPT-based annotation.
-During this process, the input consists of the scene image, the ego vehicle’s current state, and the ground truth trajectory.
-Additionally, we maintain a predefined list of annotation rules, which is included as part of the prompt.
-These rules specify conditions such as: for incomplete samples, the general skill should be used.
+In cases where rules are insufficient, we use GPT-based annotation.
+The input includes the scene image, ego vehicle state, and ground-truth trajectory.
+A predefined rule list is included in the prompt, specifying criteria such as assigning the general skill to incomplete samples.

-During the GPT-based annotation process, we continuously refine and expand the annotation rule list both automatically and manually to improve annotation quality.
-As a result, higher-quality labeled data can be obtained.
-Further details on our annotation prompts can be found in the supplementary materials.

-Although skill annotation incurs additional efforts, we show that MoSE only requires a relatively small subset of data to develop the hierarchical skill routing mechanism (c.f.\ Experiment Section).
-Furthermore, for GPT-based annotations, manual data verification is not strictly necessary, as the difficulties of both annotation and routing have already been considered during the skill definition stage.
+We iteratively refine this rule list, both manually and automatically, to improve annotation quality.
+This results in high-quality labeled data with minimal manual intervention.
+Annotation prompts are provided in the supplementary material.
+Although skill annotation introduces overhead, we demonstrate that MoSE requires only a small subset of annotated data to learn the hierarchical routing mechanism.
+Moreover, for GPT-based annotations, manual verification is often unnecessary, as annotation challenges are already addressed during the skill definition stage.